nullscreen/yt/README.md

 * retrieve the advertising options of a video
 * retrieve the HTML code of the video player
 * retrieve the file details of a video
+* retrieve the category title of a video

 ```ruby
 # Videos can be initialized with ID or URL